 Suspenders are a traditional method of holding up a man’s trousers.
 In fact, before World War I, belts were mainly used as decorative pieces for military uniforms.
 The use of suspenders can be dated all the way back to the 1800s in France.
 The first pairs of suspenders were actually ribboned strips that were attached to a trouser’s buttonholes.

 If you’re wondering why you don’t see men in suspenders in many pictures from back in the day, this is actually because they were initially meant to be used as an undergarment.
 Albert Thurston, a British designer, started the creation of our modern day suspenders in the 1820s.
 It was during this time that fashion called for men to wear their pants so high waisted that belts could not effectively hold them up.
 This is why suspenders became such a popular method for keeping pants up.

-By the time the 20th century came around, lower-rise pants and trousers became the new norm and the popularity of suspenders went down.
+By the time the 20th century came around, lower-rise pants became the new norm and the popularity of suspenders went down.
 During the 1920s, suspenders actually became a prescribed medical device to support a better posture and help slim the gut.
 It wasn’t until the 1960s that men in suspenders started wearing them as outer garments; specifically by the British working-class.
 U.S. and English women started wearing suspenders as well when the 70s came around.